 The register for the morning session will be taken at 8.50am and will be kept open for 30 minutes until 9.20am.
-The register for the afternoon session will be taken at 1.15 pm and will be kept open until 1.35 pm.
+The register for the afternoon session will be taken after the lunch period at 1.15 pm and will be kept open for 30 minutes until 1.45 pm.